morehwachege/Bookshelf/README.md

 👋 Is currently running.
 Click [Live-Demo](https://frozen-fjord-26216.herokuapp.com/)
 Explore it and feel free to drop your feedback.
+Note that it might take a few seconds to load because Heroku puts the app to 'sleep' after 30 minutes of inactivity

 ## Misc
 Follow morehwachege: [Website](https://www.librarie.co.ke), [Linkedin](https://linkedin.com/in/antonymuriithi), [Twitter](https://twitter.com/morehwachege), [Facebook](https://facebook.com/morehwachege)